Italy looks to safeguard biomedical valley leading fight against COVID-19

 The measures underline the importance of the hub, created around 50 years ago by the pharmacist and entrepreneur Mario Veronesi.

-Mirandola, which has a population of only around 24,000, plays host to about 100 high-tech medical companies including Germany’s Fresenius SE (FREG.DE), ventilator multinational Medtronic (MDT.N), and UK respiratory support group Intersurgical.
+Mirandola, which has a population of only around 24,000, plays host to about 100 high-tech medical companies including Germany’s Fresenius SE, ventilator multinational Medtronic, and UK respiratory support group Intersurgical.

 Companies have been working flat out on coronavirus-related production such as filters and circuits to help supply oxygen, and disposable medical items to hook patients up to ventilators.